 - Accrued purchase account is a system account that automatically manages A/P accrual on item receipts if you choose to use that NetSuite feature.

 NetSuite allows a high degree of flexibility on numbering.
-It is worth noting that the tradeoff for flexibility is that NetSuite stores the account number as text to accommodate special characters like dashes and period (for clients that segment their sub-accounts).
+It is worth noting that the tradeoff for flexibility is that NetSuite stores the account number as text to accommodate special characters like dashes and periods (for clients that segment their sub-accounts).
 This means while NetSuite General Ledger is presented chronologically, the concept of account ranges does not exist physically.
 It is still possible to design financial reports to grab a specific set of accounts with the statement such as “Account number starts with 11” rather than “Account number between 11000 to 11999”

 To leverage the “Automated Inter-company Elimination” feature, inter-company accounts must be designated with the “Eliminate Inter-company Transaction” checkbox upon creation, as this can no longer be selected once transactions are posted against the account.
 Inter-company receivables and payables should only be created as Accounts Receivable or Accounts Payable type accounts if there is a business need to generate physical invoices.
 If you use inter-company journals to process transfer pricing, management fees etc. it is best to create these accounts as Other Current Asset and Other Current Liability in order to bypass the need of setting up each subsidiary as a customer and vendor.